 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 Amantadine and rimantadine are effective only against some type A influenza viruses.

-Amantadine is removed from the body by the kidneys; rimantadine by the liver.
+Amantadine is removed from the body by the kidneys.
+Rimantadine is removed by the liver.
 This difference may have an impact on which medicine is used to treat people who have diseases affecting the kidneys or liver.
 Because side effects occur less often with rimantadine, it may be a better choice.
-But rimantadine costs more than amantadine.

-Little information exists regarding the effectiveness of antiviral medicines in treating children who have influenza A.
+Little information exists regarding how well antiviral medicines work for treating children who have influenza A.

 Antiviral medicines may need to be given only once a day in older adults.